 Encumbrance accounting is utilized when purchase orders, contracts or other commitments for purchases are recorded in order to reserve that portion of the applicable appropriations.
-Encumbrances still open at year end are reported as a reservation of fund balance.
 Encumbrances do not constitute expenditures or liabilities.

 II Pension Plans

 (a) Plan Description

 The Town provides pension benefits to employees by contributing to Essex Regional Retirement System, a cost sharing multiple-employer defined benefit pension plan administered by the Essex Regional Retirement System.
 The system provides retirement benefits, cost of living adjustments, disability benefits and death benefits.